yvandermeer/django-environments/docs/contributing.rst

 .. note::

     |project| was originally created as a private Mercurial repository and later
     on it started being pushed to Bitbucket_ periodically.
-This version is meant to be included into your project as an "external" Mercurial repository -- it does not use Setuptools/distutils.
+That version is meant to be included into your project as an "external" Mercurial repository -- it does not use Setuptools/distutils.